dmies/adventOfCode/README.md

 ## Setup

-Use pipenv to install all requirements
+Use pip to install all requirements

 ```
 make